hobbeskocha/winery-and-you/README.md

 - F1-Score: 86.73
 - AUC: 0.9033

-Additionally, the following features were statistically significant at the 5% level: num__OrderVolume                      0.350340 cat__CustomerSegment_Luxury Estate   -0.266285
+Additionally, the following features (with coefficients) were statistically significant at the 5% level:
-cat__NewsletterSubscr_True            0.407120
-cat__EmailSubscr_True                 5.021326
+- Order Volume: 0.35
+- Luxury Estate: -0.27
+- Newsletter Subscriber: 0.41
+- Email Subscriber: 5.02

 #### Newsletter Logit